 Roth IRA: Roth IRA contributions are made with income that has already been taxed, and withdrawals are made tax free in retirement age.
 This is a huge long term advantage and makes it easier for tax planning in your retirement age.
 Since you have already paid taxes on the income used for contributions, there is no Required Minimum Distribution, allowing you to better plan how and when you take your withdrawals – if you decide to take them at all (Roth IRAs can be a powerful tool for estate planning).

 Where to Start

 First things first, you need to make sure you meet the Roth IRA eligibility requirements before you can start your Roth IRA.
 If you don’t meet the income requirements, you can always contribute to a non-deductible IRA (which is essentially a Traditional IRA without the tax deduction), then convert it to a Roth IRA.
 This makes it easy for high income individuals to open a Roth IRA.

 The next thing you need to be aware of is contribution limits.
 Eligible participants under age 50 can contribute up to $5,000 per tax year (up to the tax deadline).
 Those who are age 50 and over can make an additional “catch-up” contribution of $1,000, for a total of $6,000 per year.

 If you meet the general requirements, then you are a good candidate for a Roth IRA.
-Starting one could just be the best financial decision you ever make.
+Starting one is as easy as looking at a brokerage like a Trade King Roth IRA and could just be the best financial decision you ever make.
 For more information, check out our Roth IRA Guide, or the Roth IRA Movement.